aws/aws-sdk-php/docs/service-dynamodb.rst

 `putItem() <http://docs.amazonwebservices.com/aws-sdk-php-2/latest/class-Aws.DynamoDb.DynamoDbClient.html#_putItem>`_
 method of the client.

-.. example:: DynamoDbTest.php testAddItem
+.. example:: DynamoDb/Integration/DynamoDb_20111205_Test.php testAddItem

 As you can see, we used the ``formatAttributes()`` method of the client to more easily format the attributes of the item.
 Alternatively, you can provide the item attributes without using the helper method:

-.. example:: DynamoDbTest.php testAddItemWithoutHelperMethod
+.. example:: DynamoDb/Integration/DynamoDb_20111205_Test.php testAddItemWithoutHelperMethod

 Retrieving items
 ----------------